Raider140/RaffeLee/README.md

-- 👋 Hi, I’m Nathan Little and @Raider140 / Raider "Fortino"
+- 👋 Hi, I’m Nathan Little and @Raider140 / Raider "Fortino" after my grandfather
 -  I’m interested in small computers and electronics
 - 🌱 I’m currently learning Computing languages and Computational Design
 -  I’m looking to collaborate on robotic vision, deep learning, you name it!